Medicare : Frequently Asked Questions

 Q: Can your plan refuse me coverage if I take a lot of prescriptions?

 A: As long as you are eligible, WellCare cannot refuse to offer you coverage.
-To lower your prescription drug costs, you should also consider using our preferred generic drugs, which are usually less expensive than brand drugs.
+To lower your prescription drug costs, you should also consider using our preferred generic drugs, which are usually less expensive than brand-name drugs.

 Q: I get some of my prescriptions through Medicare Part B. Now what?